ocharles/blog/posts/2012-12-06-containers.md

 ---
-title: 24 Days of Hackage: containers
+title: "24 Days of Hackage: containers"
 ---
 The basic linked list is a data structure that every aspiring computer programmer comes to know and love at some point early in their career.
 Haskell